JST-CN/yeoman-cn/wiki-en/Homepage.md

 This will install _Grunt_ and _Bower_ automatically.

+**Pro-tip:** A [5 Minute Introduction Video](http://www.youtube.com/watch?feature=player_embedded&v=zBt2g9ekiug) to Yeoman is available if you're a little more visually inclined :)

-`yo` can generate several types of applications, but it needs help from plug-ins, or "generators" to get the job done.
+`yo` can generate several types of applications, but it needs help from plug-ins, or [generators](http://yeoman.io/community-generators.html) to get the job done.
 To scaffold a web application, you'll need to grab the web app generator:

 ```
 npm install -g generator-webapp